Manish-792/Synapse/frontend/DEPLOYMENT.md

    - Check Node.js version (requires >=18.0.0)
    - Verify all dependencies are installed
    - Check for TypeScript errors
+   - If you see React version conflicts, use `--legacy-peer-deps` flag

 2. **API Connection Issues**:
    - Verify `VITE_API_URL` is set correctly